tlswg/tls13-spec/draft-ietf-tls-tls13.md

 that has two basic properties:

 - The connection is private.
-Symmetric cryptography is used for data encryption (e.g., AES {{AES}}, RC4 {{SCH}}, etc.).
+Symmetric cryptography is used for data encryption (e.g., AES {{AES}}, etc.).
 The keys for this symmetric encryption are generated uniquely for each connection and are based on a secret negotiated by another protocol (such as the TLS Handshake Protocol).
-The Record Protocol can also be used without encryption.
+The Record Protocol can also be used without encryption, i.e., in integrity-only modes.

 - The connection is reliable.
+Messages include an authentication tag which protects them against modification.

-Message transport includes a message integrity check using a keyed MAC.
-Secure hash functions (e.g., SHA-1, etc.) are used for MAC computations.
-The Record Protocol can operate without a MAC, but is generally only used in this mode while another protocol is using the Record Protocol as a transport for negotiating security parameters.
+- The Record Protocol can operate in an insecure mode but is generally only used in this mode while another protocol is using the Record Protocol as a transport for negotiating security parameters.

 The TLS Record Protocol is used for encapsulation of various higher- level protocols.
 One such encapsulated protocol, the TLS Handshake Protocol, allows